osherjacobs/LabWork_Findings/vector7c.md

 The April 2026 patch broke pypykatz.
 It did not break the underlying memory access model, the MiniDumpWriteDump API, or the DRSUAPI replication protocol.
 Defenders who treat "tool X doesn't work anymore" as a hardening signal are measuring the wrong thing.

-KvcForensic's adaptive layout detection closed the tooling gap within the same patch cycle.
-The detection surface did not change.
+KvcForensic closed the tooling gap within the same patch cycle.
+The observable detection surface did not change in this experiment.

 ---